synthi/ncoco/README.md

 # ncoco
-A cocoquantus emulation for Norns + grid
+A cocoquantus inspired instrument for Norns + grid